Models

 Solving this for $\langle i_L \rangle(k)$ results in the \ac{DP} equivalent circuit model:

-\langle i_L \rangle(k) = \frac{a - jab}{1 + b^2} \langle v_L \rangle(k) + \langle i_{L,equiv} \rangle(k-1)
+$$\langle i_L \rangle(k) = \frac{a - jab}{1 + b^2} \langle v_L \rangle(k) + \langle i_{L,equiv} \rangle(k-1)$$

 with

-a = \frac{\Delta t}{2L}, \qquad b = \frac{\Delta t \omega}{2}
+$$a = \frac{\Delta t}{2L}, \qquad b = \frac{\Delta t \omega}{2}$$

-\langle i_{L,equiv} \rangle(k-1) = \frac{1 - b^2 - j2b}{1 + b^2} \langle i_L \rangle(k-1) + \frac{a - jab}{1 + b^2} \langle v_L \rangle(k-1)
+$$\langle i_{L,equiv} \rangle(k-1) = \frac{1 - b^2 - j2b}{1 + b^2} \langle i_L \rangle(k-1) + \frac{a - jab}{1 + b^2} \langle v_L \rangle(k-1)$$

 Capacitance